Updated: Aug 12, 2021

 So yes, the pathogen is an invader and causes disruption in your body that you want to remove.
 But the cold is also highlighting a problem that was there BEFORE the illness itself.
 In our example, it is bringing to light the fact that you are stressed and tired.
 It’s clearly showing you the limits of how hard you can push your body and mind before it breaks down.

 If you look at it this way, illness is less of an enemy and more of an unwanted messenger.
 You may not like what it is saying, but it is clearly telling you that something is wrong and needs to be fixed.
 And what is wrong and needs to be fixed was almost always a problem BEFORE the illness itself showed up.
-It’s almost as if the illness is making you sick to point you toward what you need to do to make yourself healthier and more whole.
+It’s almost as if the illness is simply getting your attention so it can point you toward what you need to do to make yourself healthier and more whole.

 It feels like a Zen koan, an “unanswerable question” designed to stop your thinking brain in its tracks.
 How can an illness be an invading destructive force while also being a messenger of health and healing?